Looking ahead to …

 Prehealth courses at Duke are rigorous, and you’ll want to plan your prehealth schedule carefully.
-Prehealth students begin this fall in chemistry and math, and then will add biology in the spring.
+Many prehealth students begin taking chemistry and calculus in the fall, and then will add biology in the spring.
 AP, IPC or PMC credit may be used for some requirements.
 See the Office of Health Professions Advising website for more details.
-Here are some things you should do as a pre-health student this year:
+Here are some things you should do as a prehealth student this year:

 - Read the information on the prehealth website.
 Visit prehealth.duke.edu/prepare.

-- Attend a Prehealth Info Session when they are offered.
+- Attend a Prehealth Group Advising Sessions when they are offered.

-- Sign up for prehealth email announcements.
-There is a link on the prehealth website.
+- Sign up for prehealth email announcements: https://prehealth.duke.edu/prepare/listserv.

 For more information about prehealth requirements, visit the Office of Health Professions Advising website at prehealth.duke.edu/prepare.